pzaffino/SlicerDensityLungSegmentation/README.md

 Tutorial

 1. Load chest CT (COVID-19 CTs can be download from https://www.imagenglab.com/newsite/covid-19/ )
+2. Select Chest CT GMM Segmentation module (in the segmentation menu)
-2. Select/create a labelmap for the result
+3. Select/create a labelmap for the result
-3. Select/create a labelmap for the averaged result
+4. Select/create a labelmap for the averaged result
-4. Click Apply button
+5. Click Apply button